Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * extra monster spawns create more and stronger monsters than on Normal.
 * Most of gold gains (selling/gold piles/quest rewards/wells) is reduced to 50% of original value.
 * Normal map spawnpoints spawn even more monsters.
+* You can hire only 2 NPCs at the same time instead of 4.

 Note: by default item removal function replaces them with appropriate-leveled item of same type, still a bit stronger than what you would find normally, but not endgame-leveled.
 If you wish to annihilate them completely instead, change Rev4ForMergeRandomizeRemovedItems to anything other than 1.